cozy/cozy-apps-registry/README.md

-short_description | a short description of the application long_description  | a longer and more complete description of the application changes           | a description of your new version of the application or all changes since the last version, this part will be the changelog part of the application page in `cozy-store`
+short_description | a short description of the application long_description  | a longer and more complete description of the application changes           | a description of your new version of the application or all changes since the last version, this part will be the changelog part of the application page in `cozy-store` screenshots       | an array of paths to the screenshots of the application of this specific locale (paths in the build)

 > __Notices:__